Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ## Task 7: Switch between environments with the Power Platform CLI

-1. In the terminal type the following command and then press **Enter**:
+1. In the terminal, type the following command and then press **Enter**:

     ```bash
     pac org list